innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 - NPS began recording this information on July 11 2015 and was fetched June 11 2019.
 - This is entered manually by park staff and is subject to entry error.
 Individual data points should be taken with a grain of salt.
 - Dates with unreported fill times were assumed to not have filled and were assigned a fill time of 11:59pm that day.
+- Locations may not fill because they are not open.
 - Duplicate reports on the same day were discarded, keeping the latest.
 There is a low occurance of this.
 - There are only 4 data points per campsite per day (one for each year).
 - Hotels and cabins were omited from the plot but were included in the legend.

+At first look the parks traffic follows a parabolic trend rather than a inverted normal distribution.
+It is likely normally distributed but these are campsite fill times and the datas relationship to park traffic is truncated by the capacity of the campgrounds at the upper portion of the graph.
+The bottom portion of the graphs distribution is clipped or limited by the time in the morning that park attendants begin processing new visitors.

+The data points around Sept 15 before 6am only occurred in 2015 and are possibly due to an issue with staff training when reporting fill times.

 TODO call about weird trend on Aug 27